Twipped/InterviewThis/InterviewThis.md

 ##JavaScript

-- jQuery, Prototype, Underscore, Zepto, Dojo, or other?
+- What is your frontend software stack? (jQuery 1 or 2?, Underscore/Lodash?, Angular/Ember/React?, etc)
+  - Why did you make those choices?

-- Do you use a templating engine, such as Mustache or Handlebars?
+- Do you use a templating engine, such as EJS, Jade, or Handlebars?

-- Coffeescript?
+- Coffeescript or other transpiler?
 (If yes, is it required?)

-- Does your code follow Crockford code conventions?
+- Does your code follow a public style guide definition?
+(Crockford, Standard JS, etc)
+  - Is there an automated linting process to validate your styles?
   - Semicolons?
   - camelCase variables?